andela-technology/qualified-docs/content/for-teams/reviewing/similarity.md

 ### Risk Detection
 While there are other use cases for code similarity, such as surfacing similar but not exact solutions when comparing candidate's code to others, the main application of this feature is to detect possible plagiarized solutions.
 There is no way for Qualified to automatically say for sure that a solution is plagiarized.
 The system only determines that code is similar; it doesn't know why the code is similar.

 However, our system will take certain factors such as complexity into account to determine a range in which similar code starts to be considered a risk of being plagiarized.
 Our system will identity solutions as either "low", "medium" or "high" risk.
-From there your team can make a final determination of the presence or absence of plagiarism.
+Using this information, your team can make a final determination of the presence or absence of plagiarism.

 If a candidate is identified as having any level of plagiarism risk, Qualified will set the candidate into the "Plagiarism Risk" state, which is easily viewable from the candidates sidebar.
 Once you review the candidate, they will be moved to the reviewed state.
 If you do not actively review candidate solutions as part of your workflow, you may still want to manually review any candidates who are in this state to ensure that their score should not be discarded.